Serving all people by providing personalized health and wellness through exemplary care, education and research.

 We provide personalized, comprehensive and compassionate care for patients with all types of digestive diseases and conditions.

 If you or a loved one is experiencing recurrent indigestion, heartburn, ulcers, the discomfort and or pain of irritable bowel syndrome, or other unwelcome gastrointestinal symptoms, Baylor has the expertise and technology to address the problem.

 Among the digestive diseases treated at Baylor are inflammatory bowel disease, ulcer disease, acute and chronic liver disease including hepatitis C and cirrhosis, gastroesophageal reflux disease (GERD), chronic diarrhea and irritable bowel syndrome.

 Barrett's esophagus is when the normal cells that line your food pipe (esophagus) turn into cells not usually found in your esophagus.
 The new cells take over because the lining of the esophagus has been damaged.
 The new, abnormal cells are called specialized columnar cells.

 It is very rare that someone with this disease will get cancer of the esophagus.
 But having Barrett's esophagus may raise your risk of having esophageal cancer.

-You may get Barrett's esophagus if you have gastroesophageal reflux disease (GERD) that lasts for a long time.
+You may get Barrett's esophagus if you have frequent heartburn (gastroesophageal reflux disease or GERD, also called acid reflux disease) that lasts for many years.
 You may also get it if you have swelling of the esophagus (esophagitis).
 These health problems hurt the lining of your esophagus.
 This can cause the abnormal cells to take over.